Zyad-Elsayed/vintage.htb/README.md

 # vintage.htb
-Script for solving vintage machine from hack the box
+Script for Solving the attack process of Vintage Machine from Hack The Box